To Understand Representation of Layer-aware Sequence Encoders as Multi-order-graph: Graph-Transformer

-To reduce number of parameters and avoid overfitting, we share vector of query, key and value in three parts of self-attention, while it is difficult to train such a model because different group of subgraphs requires different vector spaces.
-We can also drop the dimension of model in self-attention.
-To keep the least effect over the performance, we reduce dimension of model to half of original dimension.
+To reduce the number of parameters and avoid overfitting, we use method \textbf{shared-query-key-value} to share query, key, and value vectors in different parts of self-attention, while it is difficult to train such a model because different groups of subgraphs require different vector spaces.
+To keep the least effect on the performance, we also use method \textbf{half-dimension} to reduce the dimension of model to half of the original dimension.